michaelrwx/rootdraft/README.md

 If a Vagabond is chosen, there is an option to randomize the class as well.
 Obviously with this being a board game, that can be used to your discretion.

-This project is WIP.

-TODO:
-- Make the program work
-- Turn this into an executible file
+I made this into an .exe in my own time.